 How do I remove a beneficiary from a trust?

 Before a living trust vests (initiates), whether that be the death of the trustee or some event that triggers the legal activation of the trust, a trustor can remove a beneficiary of the trust.
-A revocable trust enables a trustor to change the terms of the trust, including the beneficiary.

 In order to make changes to your trust, you’ll need to fill out a trust amendment form.
 It also depends on how you set up the trust.
 For example, if you have a joint trust, your spouse or partner must also agree to the change.

-It mainly needs to have the date, relevant signatures, and officially state that it is an amendment.
+Either way, any changes will need to have the date, relevant signatures, and officially state that it is an amendment.

 If you are a trustee with power of appointment, you may have the power to remove a beneficiary due to the terms of the trust granting you that authority.
 The trustee can change the terms of the trust document.
 However, the trustee must be explicitly granted these powers by the trustor in the trust agreement.
 The type of trust will change whether a trustee can remove a beneficiary or not.